lpratt30/pr12/README.md

 **Luke Pratt** - 02/03/2023

 **Overview**
-In addition to the transfer of data between being pervasive in daily life, it is particularly relevant to operating systems.
+While the transfer of data between being pervasive in daily life, it is particularly relevant to operating systems.
 The OS is responsible for blocking the operations and memory a given process can access at a given time, while processes may need access to the same data or need to transfer outputs between each other.
 Multi-threaded client-server communication is therefore a natural way to start studies in OS.

 The goal of this project is to build a client and server to request and write data (client) or to serve those requests (server).
 TCP as well as an HTTP-like protocol are used.
 It starts from creating a server-client connection that can transfer a single "hello world".
 It then progresses to transferring files.
 After the successful transfer of files, an API similar to libcurl's easy interface is implemented, which provides convenient functionality for a user to abstract the client-server connection and data transfer process.
 Finally, it converts that same application to be multi-threaded to execute multiple file transfer requests simultaneously.
 This project is written in C in Linux Ubuntu 20.04 using VisualStudios.
 Debugging is done with logging statements and GDB, while Valgrind is used to troubleshoot leaks.